camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 The form key is a symbolic value which can be set in the BPMN XML file by using the extension attribute `formKey` and retrieved at runtime using the process engine API.

-If the user task form is displayed inside the Camunda Tasklist, the format of the formKey must follow special rules.
+If the User Task form is displayed inside the Camunda Tasklist, the format of the formKey must follow special rules.
 [See the corresponding section in the user guide for details]({{< relref "user-guide/task-forms/index.md" >}}).

-In custom applications, the value of the form key can be chosen freely.
-In a custom application the value of the form key attribute can be interpreted freely.
+In custom applications, the value of the form key attribute can be interpreted freely.
 Based on the specific UI technology used, it can reference the name of an HTML file, a JSF / Facelets template, a Vaadin / GWT view, ...

 ## Retrieving the Form Key using the Form Service.